 Eating the green (unripe) custard apple fruit can help fight liver diseases, according to some people.
 Just cut the fruit into three large pieces, remove the seeds, and blend the pulp.
 Strain the liquid and sweeten it with honey before drinking.
 That’s because some people find it to have a slightly bitter taste.

 A complete list of custard apple’s purported medicinal properties:

 - Reduces the increase in blood sugar or glucose (diabetes)

-- It’s a vasodilator, as the leaves help improve circulation and prevent leakage
+- It’s a vasodilator, which means that it may help improve circulation and prevent leakage

-- The leaves have sedative qualities, serving to calm the nerves, reduce stress, and help promote better sleep
+- The leaves have sedative qualities.
+Some people use them to calm the nerves, reduce stress, and help promote better sleep.

 - Promotes lactation, ideal for women with low or difficult production of breast milk